 You Find Your Most Profitable Work

-Not all clients are created equal.
-Some pay well but require endless revisions.
+Some clients pay brilliantly but require endless revisions.
 Others pay less but are a genuine pleasure to work with.
 When you can actually see which clients and project types give you the best return for your time, you can start steering toward more of that.

 You Spot the Time Thieves